kelvin-273/lit-review/source/04_intro_new.md

 # Introduction

 Optimisation is at the heart of many of life's problems.
-It rears its head in problems like price setting, ordering stock, scheduling tasks, hunting for bargains, fleeing the Cave of Wonders and deciding which treasures to pack in into your Knapsack [@Conforti2014, chap.
+It rears its head in problems like price setting, ordering stock, scheduling tasks, and distributing power to cities.
+Even in the story of Aladdin, whilst never explicitly mention fleeing the Cave of Wonders and deciding which treasures to pack in into your Knapsack [@Conforti2014, chap.
 2; also @Clements1992].

 <!--give example of the lot-sizing problem-->
 The lot-sizing problem is an excellent example of a discrete optimisation problem solved every day.
 Let us say that a store owner wants to order stock for their products.
 The question posed in the lot-sizing problem is: how many of each item should we order in order to minimise the total cost from purchasing the products and holding the products. <!--There might be more-->